liminalfun/JS30/readme.md

 Things I'd like to understand more:
 - Fundamentals of what const and let are and why they work. like i know they are ways of declaring variables, and let is mutable but const is not. but i don't understand why and i'd like to.
 - Why do we pass (e) sometimes? what happens if we don't?
 What is (e)?
 What does it mean to pass variables?
 Why does it work?
 Why do some variables like e and i not have to be declared?

+### 17 – Sorting Band Names without Articles

+Fun & easy practice!
+Hardest/newest part was the reg-ex.
+Otherwise it was good array practice and taught me how to use .innerHTML, .map() and .join() to put a list out into the HTML from JS.